katerinanavab/webdocs/docs/unit02/proj202.md

 	z-index: 10;
 }
 ```
-	* Feel free to choose a different color, size, or position for your building.
 5. 🔺 **Make Triangles with Divs:**
 	* INSIDE the **building** `<div>`, add another `<div>` with an `id` of `"roof"` or a name of your choice.
 	* Style it to look like a roof or decorative feature: